-The Securities and Futures (Amendment) Bill was gazatted on June 28, 2013 and is now pending the approval of the Legislative Council.
-Subject to the passage of the relevant legislation by LegCo by end of this year, the new regulations on trade reporting and record keeping are expected to take effect in the second half of 2014.
-Interim reporting requirements for certain OTC derivatives transactions between licensed banks went effective in August 2013, and have been in full force since February 4, 2014 after expiration of the transitional arrangements.
+The Securities and Futures (Amendment) Bill which introduces mandatory trade reporting, central clearing and record keeping obligations was approved by the Legislative Council on March 26, 2014.
+The new regulations on trade reporting and record keeping are expected to take effect in the first half of 2015.
+Interim reporting requirements for certain OTC derivatives transactions between licensed banks went effective in August 2013, and have been in full force since February

+4, 2014 after expiration of the transitional arrangements.